Majority Bowfell Soundbar Review

 This is where things get interesting because if you use this to watch movies and you’re in a larger room, I’d maybe consider going with a surround sound setup.

-However in a small to medium sized room, it’s a soundbar that belies its appearance.
-What do I mean by that?
+In a small to medium sized room, it’s a soundbar that belies its appearance.

-Well despite its small stature, it can still pump out some serious audio, and especially when it comes to movies.
+Despite its small stature, it can still pump out some serious audio, and that’s especially true when it comes to movies.

 Bass drops aren’t as impactful as they are with dedicated subwoofers, but it’s enough to add another compelling layer of depth to the scene nonetheless.